National Center for Women's Health

 Effectiveness of Treatment

-Based on research at the Pope Paul VI Institute for the Study of Human Reproduction, the overwhelming majority of patients treated according to our protocols feel significant improvement.
+Based on research at the Saint Paul VI Institute for the Study of Human Reproduction, the overwhelming majority of patients treated according to our protocols feel significant improvement.

 Each month, the endometrium--the lining of the uterus--builds up and sheds.
 An average menstrual cycle lasts about 28 days, counting from the first day (day 1) of one period through the last day before the beginning of the next.
 However, a normal cycle may be shorter or longer than this ranging from 21 to 35 days.
 The menstrual period is the time during the cycle when bleeding occurs and may last from 3 to 7 days.